ST-TOMAS-Workshop/stm32u5_workshop/lpbam/theory/theory.md

 </p>

-In this case, I can use analog watchdog to wake up the core when I reach a certain threshold- with no data comparison inside DMA this is a good way to wake up the core.
+In this case, we can use analog watchdog to wake up the core when I reach a certain threshold- with no data comparison inside DMA this is a good way to wake up the core.

 ![theory1](./img/03.png)

 ## DAC Conversion in Sample&Hold
 On a similar approach, we can change value of DAC.
-This can currently be used only in S&H using capacitor to keep dac value – as we have a capacitor, DAC value should be periodically reloaded.
+This can currently be used only in S&H mode using capacitor to keep dac value – as we have a capacitor, DAC value should be periodically reloaded.

 ![theory1](./img/04.png)